Research · April 2026

 $500-$5,000

-Typical monthly LLM API spend for an AI-first startup
+Typical monthly AI spend for an AI-first startup

-Early-stage AI startups typically spend between $500 and $5,000/month on LLM API calls, depending on traffic volume, model selection, and whether cost optimization is in place.
+Early-stage AI startups typically spend between $500 and $5,000/month on LLM APIs and coding-agent workflows, depending on team size, traffic volume, and agent adoption.

 Prismo customer data, 2026